 In addition to a concise program description, the LOI should convey how the program aligns with UWGSC investment priorities, what community need is addressed by the program and how UWGSC funds will be used to operate the program.

 Letters of Intent will be evaluated by a council of volunteer-citizen reviewers (United Community Impact Council).
 Their recommendations are forwarded to the volunteer leadership of the Community Impact division of United Way (Community Investment Committee), which consists of subject-matter experts, community leaders and the council chair/vice chair.
-These volunteer leaders make final recommendations for programs to be invited to continue in the application by process by submitting a full Request for Proposal.
+These volunteer leaders make final recommendations for programs to be invited to continue in the application process by submitting a full Request for Proposal.

 Step Two - Request for Proposal: The Request for Proposal (RFP) is issued by invitation to organizations that succeed in the LOI process.
 The RFP provides detailed content including the program’s use of best practices/evidence-based models, goals and objectives, operations, partner roles, and budget.